mienxiu/mienxiu.github.io/_posts/python/2021-05-03-performance-comparison-between-flask-and-sanic.md

 * OS: Ubuntu 20.04 LTS
 * Python: 3.9.4

-For I/O-bound workloads, the server will simulate the image upload task with the following conditions:
+For I/O-bound tasks, the server will simulate the image upload task with the following conditions:
 * An upload takes from 100 to 200 milliseconds.
 * The maximum number of connections is 5.

-For CPU-bound workloads, the server will just do some heavy math calculation - hammering the CPU, so to speak.
+For CPU-bound tasks, the server will just do some heavy math calculation - hammering the CPU, so to speak.

 For a client, I'm going to use `ab`, a single-threaded Apache HTTP server benchmarking tool.